Tomographic collective modes in a magnetic field: Collective Modes of the Conductivity Tensor

 \subsection{Structure of the Fermi surface}

-To gain further insight on the disappearance of the tomographic collective modes, we examine the structure of the Fermi surface deformation \mbox{$h(\theta_{\bf p})$} [cf.~Eq.~\eqref{eq:h}] for the collective mode solutions.
+To gain further insight on the disappearance of the tomographic collective modes, we examine the structure of the dimensionless Fermi surface deformation \mbox{$h(\theta_{\bf p})$} [defined in Eq.~\eqref{eq:h}] for the collective mode solutions.
 By the chain rule, this function describes a rigid angle-dependent shift of the chemical potential (and hence the Fermi surface) that will oscillate in space and time with the phase factor \mbox{$e^{-i\left(\omega t+{\bf k}\cdot {\bf r}\right)}$}.
-Figure~\ref{fig:5} shows the microscopic deformation of the upper and lower branch of the tomographic modes for various values of magnetic field (a-f) \mbox{$\omega_c/\gamma_o=10^{-2},\ 10^{-1}, \ 10^{0},\ 10^{1}, \ 10^{2}, \ 10^5$} and for different Landau parameters (i-v) \mbox{$F_1= 0, \ 2.5, \ 3, \ 5, \ 10$}.
-We otherwise use the same parameters as Fig.~\ref{fig:3}(a)-(d) and normalize the amplitude of the deformation to \mbox{$10\%$} of the Fermi energy.
+Figure~\ref{fig:5} shows the microscopic deformation of the upper and lower branch of the tomographic modes for various values of magnetic field [Fig.~\ref{fig:5}(a)--\ref{fig:5}(f) \mbox{$\omega_c/\gamma_o=10^{-2},\ 10^{-1}, \ 10^{0},\ 10^{1}, \ 10^{2}, \ 10^5$} and for different Landau parameters (1-5) \mbox{$F_1= 0, \ 2.5, \ 3, \ 5, \ 10$}.
+We otherwise use the same parameters as Fig.~\ref{fig:3}(a)--\ref{fig:3}(d) and normalize the amplitude of the deformation to \mbox{$10\%$} of the Fermi energy.
 The insets in Fig.~\ref{fig:5} show histograms of the angular momentum decomposition of \mbox{$h(\theta_{\bf p})$} in terms of real-valued Fourier coefficients

 where \mbox{$a_m = {\rm Re}[h_m+h_{-m}]$} and \mbox{$b_m = -{\rm Im}[h_m-h_{-m}]$}.
 We adopt a convention where the coefficients of \mbox{$a_m$} are plotted on the positive axis and \mbox{$b_m$} on the negative axis.